Today I’m sharing one simple idea/question to make decluttering easier and simplify the whole process of creating a clutter-free home!

-Clearly our ideas of how many throw pillows is enough are different.
+Clearly, our ideas of how many throw pillows are enough are different.

 In the end, we compromise and have a minimal number of pillows.
 Two per couch to be exact.
 It’s enough for him to enjoy when relaxing on the couch.
 But not so many that I can’t stand it.